 Figure 2.
-Daily average benzene level (micrograms per cubic metre, μ g m-3) as measured at the Marylebone Road in January in 2000 and 2020.
+Daily average benzene level (micrograms per cubic metre, $\mu g m^{-3}$ ) as measured at the Marylebone Road in January in 2000 and 2020.

-In Figure 2 we see a comparison between January 2000 and January 2020.
-First, January 2020 has much lower levels of benzene.
-Second, there is a lot more variability (change) in January 2000.
+January 2020 has much lower levels of benzene and there is a lot more variability (change) in January 2000.
 Why might this be?

-- Perhaps, weekday and weekend differences in the number of vehicles on the road? - Perhaps, the congestion zone coming into force in London on 17th February 2003 (Marylebone Road was on the edge of the zone)?
+- Perhaps, weekday and weekend differences in the number of vehicles on the road. - Perhaps, the congestion zone coming into force in London on 17th February 2003 (Marylebone Road was on the edge of the zone) has reduced benzene levels.
 A congestion zone is where a charge is made to bring your vehicle into an area hoping the cost will put off people so less vehicles will use the roads. - Were cars in 2000 more polluting than in 2020?
-If so, why? - Maybe fuel in 2000 contained a lot more benzene than 2020?
+Perhaps petrol/diesel has changed. - Maybe fuel in 2000 contained a lot more benzene than 2020.